 Transforming LA: Application Deadline Extended

 We acknowledge that qualifying for the DMH Master Agreement List is a significant commitment, and want to allow additional time for agencies to complete all requirements necessary.
 In the interim, hands-on training sessions will be offered to guide agencies through the process of completing the Master Agreement Statement of Qualifications.
-Once sessions have been finalized, details will be shared on this website.
+An updated schedule of training sessions can be found here.

 A member of our team will be in touch with agencies that have already completed the Transforming LA application to discuss next steps.

 Transforming LA Overview